Leadership

 mmorgan@lifespan-roch.org

 Maggie Morgan is the Program Manager for the National Center for State and Tribal Elder Justice Coalitions.
-Maggie’s primary role is to oversee the Centers activities which include coordinating committees, monitoring and reporting for subgrantees, develop resources and guides, and provide training and technical assistance.
-Maggie has worked with older adults over the last decade which include coordinating seven rural multidisciplinary teams in the Finger Lake region and a social worker at a nursing home covering short term rehabilitation, long term care and the memory care unit.
-Maggie graduated with her master’s in social work in Interdisciplinary Health with a focus in Geriatrics from the Greater Rochester Collaborative (GRC) MSW program between SUNY Brockport and Nazareth College. -
+Maggie’s primary role is to oversee the Center’s activities, which include coordinating committees, monitoring and reporting for subgrantees, developing resources and guides, and providing training and technical assistance.
+Maggie has worked with older adults over the last decade, which has included coordinating seven rural multidisciplinary teams in the Finger Lake region and working as a social worker at a nursing home covering short-term rehabilitation, long-term care, and the memory care unit.
+Maggie graduated with her Master’s degree in social work in Interdisciplinary Health with a focus in Geriatrics from the Greater Rochester Collaborative (GRC) MSW program between SUNY Brockport and Nazareth College. -

 Paul L. Caccamise, LMSW, ACSW